 \subsection{Coloured graphs}

 In \cite{Bulatov04:graph,Bulatov08:recent,Bulatov16:connectivity, Bulatov20:graph,Bulatov20:maximal,Bulatov20:restricted} we introduced a local approach to the structure of finite algebras.
-As we use this approach throughout the paper, we present it here in some details, see also \cite{Bulatov20:graph,Bulatov20:maximal}.
-For the sake of the definitions below we slightly abuse terminology and by a module mean the full idempotent reduct of a module.
+As we use this approach throughout the paper, we present it here in some detail, see also \cite{Bulatov20:graph,Bulatov20:maximal}.
+For the sake of the definitions below we slightly abuse terminology and by a module mean an algebra term equivalent to the full idempotent reduct of a module.

-For an algebra $\zA$ the graph $\cG(\zA)$ is defined as follows.
+For an algebra $\zA$ the (undirected) graph $\cG(\zA)$ is defined as follows.
 The vertex set is the universe $A$ of $\zA$.
-A pair $ab$ of vertices is an \emph{edge} if and only if there exists a maximal congruence $\th$ of $\Sg{a,b}$, and either $\Sg{a,b}\fac\th$ is a set (that is an algebra all of whose term operations are projections), or there is a term operation $f$ of $\zA$ such that either $\Sg{a,b}\fac\th$ is a module and $f$ is an affine operation $x-y+z$ on it, or $f$ is a semilattice operation on $\{a\fac\th,b\fac\th\}$, or $f$ is a majority operation on $\{a\fac\th,b\fac\th\}$.
+An unordered pair $ab$ of vertices is an \emph{edge} if and only if there exists a proper congruence $\th$ of $\Sg{a,b}$, and either $\Sg{a,b}\fac\th$ is a set (that is an algebra all of whose term operations are projections), or there is a term operation $f$ of $\zA$ such that either $\Sg{a,b}\fac\th$ is a module and $f$ is an affine operation $x-y+z$ on it (`affine operation' will always refer to $x-y+z$), or $f$ is a semilattice operation on $\{a\fac\th,b\fac\th\}$, or $f$ is a majority operation on $\{a\fac\th,b\fac\th\}$.
 (Note that we use the same operation symbol in these cases.)

-If there are a congruence $\th$ and a term operation $f$ of $\zA$ such that $f$ is a semilattice operation on $\{a\fac\th,b\fac\th\}$ then $ab$ is said to have the \emph{semilattice type}.
-An edge $ab$ is of \emph{majority type} if there are a congruence $\th$ and a term operation $f$ such that $f$ is a majority operation on $\{a\fac\th,b\fac\th\}$ and there is no semilattice term operation on $\{a\fac\th,b\fac\th\}$.
-Also, $ab$ has the \emph{affine type} if there are $\th$ and $f$ such that $f$ is an affine operation on $\Sg{a,b}\fac\th$ and $\Sg{a,b}\fac\th$ is a module; in particular it implies that there is no semilattice or majority operation on $\{a\fac\th,b\fac\th\}$.
-Finally, if $\{a\fac\th,b\fac\th\}$ is a set $ab$ is said to have the \emph{unary type}.
+If there are a proper congruence $\th$ and a term operation $f$ of $\zA$ such that $f$ is a semilattice operation on $\{a\fac\th,b\fac\th\}$ then $ab$ is said to have the \emph{semilattice type}.
+An edge $ab$ is of \emph{majority type} if there are a proper congruence $\th$ and a term operation $f$ such that $f$ is a majority operation on $\{a\fac\th,b\fac\th\}$ and there is no semilattice term operation on $\{a\fac\th,b\fac\th\}$.
+Also, $ab$ has the \emph{affine type} if there are proper $\th$ and $f$ such that $f$ is an affine operation on $\Sg{a,b}\fac\th$ and $\Sg{a,b}\fac\th$ is a module; in particular it implies that there is no semilattice or majority operation on $\{a\fac\th,b\fac\th\}$.
+Finally, if $\{a\fac\th,b\fac\th\}$ is a set, $ab$ is said to have the \emph{unary type}.
 In all cases we say that congruence $\th$ \emph{witnesses} the type of edge $ab$.
 For an edge $ab$ the set $\{a\fac\th,b\fac\th\}$ is said to be a \emph{thick edge}.
-Observe that a pair $ab$ can still be an edge of more than one type as witnessed by different congruences, although this has no consequences in this paper.
+Observe that a pair $ab$ can be an edge of more than one type as witnessed by different congruences, although this has no consequences in this paper.